-Sometimes just sitting in our ‘stuff’ is exactly what is called for to give us the clarity we need to take the next step forward.
-So… if it feels uncomfortable, BE with the discomfort.
+Sometimes, just sitting in our ‘stuff’ is precisely what is called for to give us the clarity we need to take the next step forward.
+So… if it feels uncomfortable, be with the discomfort.
 Like the physical growing pains we experience as children, we are growing in our personhood and becoming more of who we really are.
-If it feels boring then BE with the boredom and see what comes of that.
-If it feels scary, BE with the fear – don’t feed it, just notice it – and it will most likely pass.
+If it feels boring, then be with the boredom and see what comes of that.
+If it feels scary, be with the fear – don’t feed it, just notice it – and it will most likely pass.
 Naturally, be discerning; being responsible for your physical and emotional well-being must always take priority.
-Whatever is showing up in your life is there by design – embrace it and allow yourself to move forward when the time and place are right.
+Whatever is showing up in your life is there by design.
+Embrace it and allow yourself to move forward when the time and place are right.

 Inner Sense No. 11 | September 2008 – updated June 2019